 I Forgot my Master Password

 Bitwarden operates with zero-knowledge encryption.
 This means that Bitwarden has zero knowledge of, way to retrieve, or way to reset your master password.
-There are, however, a few steps you can take to try to regain access to your vault:
+There are, however, a few steps you can take to try to regain access to your account:

 Try logging in on another device.